 Before applying

-Before starting your UK citizenship application, it is important for you to first obtain permanent residency in the UK, such as an indefinite leave to remain or a ‘settled status’ under the EU Settlement Scheme.
+Before starting your British citizenship application, it is important for you first to obtain permanent residency in the UK, such as an indefinite leave to remain or a ‘settled status’ under the EU Settlement Scheme.
 The rule applies to everyone, even if you are married or in a civil partnership with a British citizen.

 Besides having the right to live in the UK, there are a few more things you need to do before you apply for citizenship.
 These requirements can be straightforward if your spouse or civil partner is British.
-However, if you’re from the EU, the European Economic Area (EEA), Switzerland, or a foreign national or family member from these places, the requirements can be different.
+However, the requirements can be different if you’re from the EU, the European Economic Area (EEA), Switzerland, or a foreign national or family member from these places.

 Ensure you understand the specific legal status and additional requirements you must meet before beginning your application process.